 Greater storage capacities, faster read speeds, and superior (I/O) performances are the most important advantages it offers.
 The need for fewer drives offers a benefit to users and enterprises to avoid other expensive options.

 The downsides of a RAID 5 is that it is complex to understand and implement.
-In case more disk space is required, increasing the disks could also make it more expensive.
+In case more hard disk drives space is required, increasing the disks could also make it more expensive.

 A RAID 5 offers redundancy by distributing parity data across the array whereas, a RAID 0 has no redundancy.
 In terms of performance and speed intensive operations, a RAID 0 is better than a RAID 5.